c0reysc0tt/bashCLIcheatsheet/README.md

 Summary:
 ---------------------
 I use this to quickly look up Linux commands I run frequently but don't want to remember or type.
-The cheatsheet file itself is just an example.
-Please modify your own cheatsheet as you see fit.
+It greps for whatever word you type after "cheat".
+My cheatsheet file is included as a starting point, but feel free to modify it or use your own as you see fit.

 Setup:
 ---------------------